Chalmers Automobile: "Six-30"/ "Y"

 The "Six-30" consisted of Models 35-A ("5-15" for 5 passenger and 115-inch wheelbase), 35-B (or "7-22" for 7-passenger body and 122-inch wheelbase), 35-C, and 35-D.

 The car's balanced crankshaft and a new Morse silent timing chain gave it a reputation for a quiet and smooth ride.
 Later designs introduced a lower silhouette, one-piece windshield, and even disc wheels.

 To overcome the poor fuel available at the time, the "Hot Spot" and "Ram's Horn" were introduced in 1918 to improve engine performance.
 The "Six-30" came in a wide variety of body styles and wheelbases to seat between 2 and 7 passengers.

 "Hot Spot" and "Ram's Horn" innovation

 Chalmers introduced two mechanical devices in 1917 to overcome lower gasoline volatility.
 The "Hot Spot" and "Ram's Horn" warmed up the air-fuel mixture.

 Four wheel brakes

 In late 1923 customers could purchase the Model Y with an optional hydraulic four-wheel brake system for $75 based on hydraulics that had been initially developed for Lockheed.

+Lucile Sedan

+The couturière, costumier, journalist, and pundit, Lucy Duff-Gordon lent her name to advertising for brassieres, perfume, shoes, and other luxury apparel and beauty items.
+In 1916 she signed a contract to design interiors for limousines and town cars for the 1917 Chalmers Model 35-B. The design was an attempt to improve sales by marketing a more luxurious design.
+The Town car had no protection for the driver and the sedan had removable door posts to create a look of an open hard top.
+Duff-Gordon had little other interest in the exterior and focused on improved interior materials such as a mahogany dash and finer cloth.